Tax law compliance before exempt status is recognized

 An organization that claims tax-exempt status under section 501(a), but has not yet received an IRS letter recognizing exempt status, is generally required to file an annual exempt organization return.
-If an annual return is due before the organization has submitted its application or while the organization's application for recognition of exempt status is pending (including any appeal of a proposed adverse determination), the organization must file the return (including all applicable schedules and attachments) at the following address:
+If an annual return is due before the organization has submitted its application or while the organization's application for recognition of exempt status is pending (including any appeal of a proposed adverse determination), the organization must e-file the return (including all applicable schedules and attachments).
+Charities and nonprofits can file forms electronically through an IRS authorized e-file provider.

 Indicate that exempt status is not yet recognized by checking the appropriate box on page 1 of Form 990 or 990-EZ.